wseelmann/training/readme.md

 # TYPO3 instance for your training session

-Welcome to your individual training for extension development in TYPO3
+Welcome to your individual training for extension development or administration/integration in TYPO3

 ## Note